One of the last wildlife sanctuaries along the Lower American River is in danger of disappearing forever.

 The former Kassis property in Rancho Cordova is one of the last sizable areas of open space along the American River Parkway.
 This land is home to the river's bald eagles, deer, bobcats, foxes, hawks, owls, and many more of the Parkway's wild residents.
 Endangered Swainson's Hawk have been spotted in the vicinity.
 Fisherman routinely find their way to the base of this property to stand quietly in the pursuit of steelhead.
 Here is where the wildlife escapes to when the river floods their homes on the American River Parkway.

-The upper 21 acres of the former Kassis property adjacent to Folsom Boulevard should be developed, but the lower 20 acres of wildlife habitat along the Lower American River is in the floodplain and must be preserved.
+While the upper 21 acres of the former Kassis property adjacent to Folsom Boulevard are ideal for development, the lower 20 acres adjacent to the lower American River, a State and Federal designated Wild and Scenic River, must be protected.

 Sign the petition.